WayGold/cogs-121/milestone2.md

   Siyu Zhou

 ## Idea Follow-Up & Restatement
 Nothing changed.
 We will continue designing for the people with disabilities.
-"Ezhelp" will be a platform where people in need could seek helps, and people with passion and love could provide.
+"Ezhelp" will be a platform where people in need could seek helps, and people with passion and love could provide any kinds of help that people need.

 ## Early Development: UI Skeletons (April.27th ~ 30th)